irinatenis/Financial-and-poll-data-analysis/README.md

 # python-challenge
 ### Week 3 Challenge
-Analysed 2 sets of data: financial data for a banl and election data.
+Analysed 2 sets of data: financial data for a bank and election data.
 #### Technology
 Python
 #### Tasks completed: